-- Arrange for safe storage of medical records.
-See the list of Medical Record Management Companies. - Notify the College of the location of the patient records and how they can be accessed (see the Appendix D) - Determine the correct amount of time your medical records should be stored.
-For BC, "medical records must be retained for a minimum period of sixteen years from either the date of the last entry or from the age of majority, whichever is later, except as otherwise required by law" (CPSBC, Sep 2014) - □ If using an EMR, contact the EMR vendor to cancel get assistance on how to maintain patient confidentiality of medical records
+ST AFF Notify staff of practice closure □ Stagger staff dismissal □ Prepare severance packages □ Prepare to hire temporary staff □ Consider offering incentives so that staff stay with you until the day of practice closure Assist staff in finding other employment opportunities PA TIENTS If possible, discuss practice closure with patients in person Send a letter to active patients, including practice closure date, plans for practice, assistance in finding a new FP and how patients can access their medical records.
+See the Letter template .
+Place a handout or visible signage placed in the waiting area Place a notice in a local community newspaper.
+See the departure notice template , including information on local newspapers and pricing.
+No new patients should be accepted once practice closure date has been announced ME EDICAL RECORDS Arrange for safe storage of medical records.
+See the list of medical record storage companies .
+Notify the College of the location of the patient records and how they can be accessed.
+See the letter template .
+Determine the correct amount of time your medical records should be stored.
+For BC, "medical records must be retained for a minimum period of sixteen years from either the date of the last entry or from the age of majority, whichever is later, except as otherwise required by law" (CPSBC, Sep 2014) If using an EMR, contact the EMR vendor to cancel get assistance on how to maintain patient confidentiality of medical records СО LLEAGUES Letter, including practice closure date, forwarding address, forwarding address, and the name and address to whom correspondence and reports may be sent.
+See the letter template .